Is the Drug MDXX Harmful?

 A therapist can help the client learn alternative ways to cope with distressful emotions and new ways to seek pleasure and enjoy life without turning to potentially harmful substances.
 Therapy may also focus on rebuilding damaged relationships and family ties that may have been negatively affected due to the impact of addiction.

 Doctors and therapists continue to seek the best information for how to treat people with MDXX addiction.
 Treatment may focus on the emotional and psychological factors that contributed to the escalation of use or drug-seeking behaviors.
-However, because addiction can causes changes to the brain that disrupt the normal chemical balance, sometimes medication is needed.
+However, because addiction can cause changes to the brain that disrupt the normal chemical balance, sometimes medication is needed.
 A psychiatrist with an understanding of addiction will be able to recommend options for medication management.

 Need more info?